Town Hall Station piling works

 To construct the new Town Hall Station, we will be undertaking excavation at three sites in the south of the CBD (City Square, Flinders Quarter, and Federation Square).

-Before excavation can commence, we will be installing over 500 piles to a maximum depth of approximately 38 metres across our City Square, Flinders Quarter (located next to Young and Jackson) and Federation Square sites.
+Before excavation commenced, we installed over 500 piles to a maximum depth of approximately 38 metres across the Town Hall sites.
+Piling at City Square, Federation Square and Flinders Quarter (located next to Young and Jackson) are complete, and excavation has commenced.

-These new foundations will enable excavation and station construction works to be safely carried out underground.
+These new foundations enable excavation and station construction works to be safely carried out underground.

 We will excavate to a maximum depth of approximately 40 metres using a combination of ‘top down’ and ‘bottom up’ construction methods.

 The ‘bottom up’ method involves excavating the box down to its maximum depth before the construction and fit out of the station.

 The ‘top-down’ method involves building each level during excavation before the construction and fit out of the station.